-May/June P1-7 Parent-Teacher-Child Conferences with reports sent home
+May/June - School Report sent home

 We present many opportunities throughout the school year for you to engage actively in your child's learning and development as mentioned earlier in the Handbook.

 Also, as mentioned earlier, school staff are always open to engagement in your child's learning and are happy to discuss your child's progress and next steps - similarly, there may be times throughout the school year that school staff or the Head Teacher may contact you to discuss your child's learning and development.
 It is important that we all work together in partnership to improve our children's learning.